 Although ‘learn to code’ has become a cliche line nowadays, it hasn’t stopped being true.
 People who know how to code earn a premium and have a lot of job growth prospects.
-It is one of the best things you can do for your career in a lot of industries.
+You don’t need to be a genius to become a successful Software Developer.
+Many of them are not even graduates and just took a number of software development courses focused on job-ready skills.
+This is one of the best things you can do for your career in a lot of industries.

 Sadly, although most people would tell you to ‘learn to code’, not many will tell you how to do it.
 There are a plethora of resources out there for people interested in learning software development, and it can be overwhelming.